Skip to Content

 OBS Studio with Game Capture

 Streamlabs OBS is available for Windows, Android, and iOS devices.
-It can be partially installed on Linux with the help of the OBS Linux Browser plugin while it is in the beta stage for macOS.
+It can be installed on Linux with the help of the OBS Linux Browser plugin, and it is in the beta stage for macOS.

 Its mobile app offers to chat with fans and access the Ultra subscription features to stream directly from your mobile phone.